matsu0228/aboutme/english/index.md

   * Implovement of technical teams skills by Agile Retrospective)

 * Flontend
+  * Developed mobile application by React Native (expo) and Firebase
   * Analized KPI of user's data(ABtesting, Google Analitics), and Imploved EC Site
   * Developed operation functions by JavaScript